jopdorp/nand2tetris-verilog/README.md

 ### Why this repo?
 This is a SystemVerilog version of the course materials on hardware design.
-The purpose of is usage by other students, so go ahead, give it a try!
+The purpose is usage by other students, so go ahead, give it a try!
 The course Nand2Tetris is on coursera https://www.coursera.org/learn/build-a-computer There is also a website https://www.nand2tetris.org/
 I can also highly recommend the book from the course: